 5. Aim for one short day a week (more if possible)

 The ideal scenario would be for parents to share the drop-off and pick-up – one at each end.
-This hopefully allows for the shortest day possible for your little one.
+This hopefully allows for the shortest day at childcare possible for your little one.
 Another way to do this is to speak with your employer about finishing work one day a week earlier, so at least the week is broken up a little bit.

 6. Make weekends sacrosanct